darkronin/scriptKGS/README.md

   - [ ] notification when (a) specified user(s) come online or go out of sleep mode/"tag status change"

 ## HOW TO USE
+For the definition of a bookmarklet, see [Wikipedia](https://support.mozilla.org/en-US/kb/bookmarklets-perform-common-web-page-tasks) or [Mozilla support](https://support.mozilla.org/en-US/kb/bookmarklets-perform-common-web-page-tasks)

+In short:

  * create a new bookmark
  * in the URL, copy/paste the code of the script
  * when ShinKGS is running, click on the bookmark to activate the functionality